 The road to greener and smarter cities is paved with copper

 Cities are expanding at an unprecedented rate, with almost 80% of EU citizens now living in one.
-This rapid development brings with it challenges, and many of the solutions are copper-based technologies.
+This rapid development brings with it challenges, and many of the solutions are copper-based technologies for green building.

 As centres of economic growth, job creation and innovation, cities come with a range of benefits, but also sustainability issues, from quick resource consumption and overuse to growing waste and pollution.
 They are responsible for 70–80% of the EU’s total energy consumption and about the same share of CO2 emissions.
 Half of this driven by buildings alone.